 Marine farms must be operated as single year class farms and the four marine farms shall be managed on a rotational stocking basis, which means that the farms will be stocked at staggered intervals and that farms will be at different stages across the production cycle.

+Interpretation

+Single year class means the introduction of a single generation (year-class) of fish.

 Following harvest each marine farm must be fallowed (hold no fish) for a period of no less than three months before introduction of the next year class of smolt.
 The Consent Holder must keep a record of the date of harvest, the date of restocking, the period of time each marine farm is operating at peak discharge, the dates each farm is fallow and provide a copy to the Consent Authority annually as part of the Annual Report required under condition 84.